Clanatia/PoseFaceSwap/README.md

 [![click to go to YouTube](http://img.youtube.com/vi/yZRuSsyxvos/0.jpg)](http://www.youtube.com/watch?v=yZRuSsyxvos)

 ## How to use it ##
-To start the program you will have to run a file named zad2.py (Polish for exercise 2), which will require:
+To start the program you will have to run a file named openpose_face.py (Polish for exercise 2), which will require:
+  * CUDA 8.0 or 9.0
   * Python 2.7, 3.5 (I recommend Anaconda)
   * OpenCV (I used 2.4.13, Anaconda : pip install -c menpo opencv3)
   * Numpy